-This past May 29 marked one hundred years since the tragedy of The Empress of Ireland, also known as “Canada’s Titanic.”
+This May 29 will mark one hundred and one years since the tragedy of The Empress of Ireland, also known as “Canada’s Titanic.”
 In this horrific maritime disaster, over a thousand passengers en route from Quebec to Liverpool were lost in just fifteen minutes—the length of time it took for the ocean liner to sink into Canada’s Saint Lawrence River after being hit by a ship called The Storstad.
 Canada was a growing nation of only eight million at the time, making the loss of over a thousand people in the accident a national tragedy.

 The Empress of Ireland, sister ship of The Empress of Britain, played a massive role in Canada’s flourishing population and economy in the early 1900s.
 She carried tens of thousands of passengers between Canada and Great Britain over a few short years, and brought 100,000 newcomers to live in Canada.
 A licensed Royal Mail Ship (RMS), she transported a huge volume of mail between Canada and Great Britain as well.